ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 A list of all the encoders available for all the datatypes alongside with the description of all parameters will be provided in the datatype-specific sections.
 Some datatypes have only one type of encoder, so you are not required to specify it.

-The role of the encoders is to map inputs into tensors, usually vectors in the case fo datatype without a temporal / sequential aspect, matrices in case there is a temporal / sequential aspect or higher rank tensors in case there is a spatial or a spatio-temporal aspect to the input data.
+The role of the encoders is to map inputs into tensors, usually vectors in the case of datatype without a temporal / sequential aspect, matrices in case there is a temporal / sequential aspect or higher rank tensors in case there is a spatial or a spatio-temporal aspect to the input data.

 Different configurations of the same encoder may return a tensor with different rank, for instance a sequential encoder may return a vector of size `h` that is either the final vector of a sequence or the result of pooling over the sequence length, or it can return a matrix of size `l x h` where `l` is the length of the sequence and `h` is the hidden dimension if you specify the pooling reduce operation (`reduce_output`) to be `null`.
 For the sake of simplicity you can imagine the output to be a vector in most of the cases, but there is a `reduce_output` parameter one can specify to change the default behavior.